Already have a Username/Password for Forest Systems?

 You can dowload the Author Guidelines

-Forest Systems (FS) is an international peer-reviewed journal.
+Forest Systems (FS) is a four-monthly international peer-reviewed journal.
 Forest Systems main aim is to integrate multidisciplinary research with forest management in complex systems with different social and ecological backgrounds.
 To fulfil this integrative approach, FS gives preference to papers that bring together two or more disciplines, organisms, or forest products and services.
 Studies of all kinds of forest systems are welcomed, particularly those that describe a wide variety of wood and non-wood products and ecosystem services, such as forests in regions with a Mediterranean climate.
 Forest Systems covers research findings on all aspects of forestry, such as genetics (including breeding), ecology, silviculture, forest management and policy and forest products and technology.

-Forest Systems is a four-monthly journal that accepts the following manuscript categories:
+Forest Systems accepts the following manuscript categories: